Defense lawyer takes aim at no-knock search warrants

 “Qualified immunity is not absolute immunity,” he added.
 “A police officer who does not follow policies and procedures or does not act in a reasonable manner can lose qualified immunity.”

-Both the House and Senate committees are expected to make recommendations for the full General Assembly to consider when lawmakers return in January for the 2021 session.
+Both the House and Senate committees are expected to make recommendations for the full General Assembly to consider when lawmakers return next month for the 2021 session.